 If speed is the name of the game, we must never get too far away from it.”- Peter Coe

 The quality of what you do is much more important than the quantity.
 Too much long, slow distance running creates long, slow runners.
 Why pound the life out of your legs when you can develop them with quality?
 This doesn’t mean skipping your easy days or neglecting your aerobic development.
 That can be achieved through weekly cross country/trail running.

 A Systematic Approach to Pacing

 An effective training plan is carried on using step-by-step procedures.”

 Varying the speeds at which you train not only helps you become more efficient, it reduces your chances of injury by breaking up repetitive-motion patterns.
 The more precise coordination required to sustain even a slightly faster pace, combined with the corresponding changes in cadence and habitual stride patterns, alleviates the stress of running at the same pace mile after mile.

 When I talk about consistency, I actually mean not just doing the same thing over and over again in the same way.
 Runners who train without focusing on learning tend to wear down.

-Whenever we inevitably experience lapses in motivation we make an extra effort to change my routine, try a new workout, seek out the company of other people, or venture into the unexplored countryside.
+Whenever we inevitably experience lapses in motivation I make an extra effort to change our routine, try a new workout, seek out the company of other people, or venture into the unexplored countryside.
 Then we make it our goal to learn something new, on a sub-conscious level.
 Rather than push too far beyond our comfort zone, we let our bodies explore new, more efficient movements in a way that feels safe and comfortable.
 We make our share of mistakes with this but we keep on doing it, paying attention to the little things we become aware of.
 This approach is very therapeutic and we can readily adopt the new movements that make sense and feel good.